James Gross: Education

 Gross received his B.A. in philosophy from Yale University in 1987, where he was awarded the Alpheus Henry Snow Prize.
-He was a graduate visiting student at Oxford University from 1987 to 1988 and received a Ph.D. in Clinical Psychology from the University of California, Berkeley in 1993.
+He was a graduate visiting student at Oxford University from 1987 to 1988.
+He earned his Ph.D. in Clinical Psychology at the University of California, Berkeley in 1993 under the mentorship of Professor Robert W. Levenson.
+He received postdoctoral training from 1993-1994 at the University of California, San Francisco under the guidance of Ricardo Munoz.